onyx-platform/onyx/doc/user-guide/messaging.md

 ### Messaging Implementations

-The Onyx messaging implementation is pluggable and alternative implementatins can be selected via the `:onyx.messaging/impl` [peer-config](peer-config.md).
+The Onyx messaging implementation is pluggable and alternative implementations can be selected via the `:onyx.messaging/impl` [peer-config](peer-config.md).

 #### Aeron Messaging